orezpraw/botgle/HOW_TO_PLAY.md

 # How To Play Corrupt Botgle:

-## The rules are pretty simple:
+## Try to comprehend the rules, fleshling:

-* Just like in normal Boggle, there is a 4x4 grid of letters.
+* Just like in normal Boggle, there is a 4x4 grid of eldrich runes.
-* The goal is to find as many words as possible in eight minutes.
+* The objective is to find as many communications as possible before the gateway closes.
+* Each game is but a single battle in a long war.
+* The path remains open for at least 8 of your "minutes", or until sufficient insight is gained.
-* The game lasts for eight minutes, but the timer doesn't actually start until someone makes the first move.
+* Timer doesn't actually start until mortal activity is detected.
-* Words must be built from adjacent tiles - the tiles must be touching horizontally, vertically, or diagonally.
+* Transmissions must be built from adjacent sigils - the tiles must be touching horizontally, vertically, or diagonally.
-* Words must be at least three letters long.
+* Incantations must be at least three units long.
-* Once someone plays a word, no one else can play it.
+* Once a disciple invokes a name, no one else can invoke it.
-* If you play a word that no one else has played, the bot will fav your tweet and send out a tweet with the words you found.
+* If you reveal a truth that no one else has revealed, the ancient one will favorite your communication, send out a broadcast with the truths you found, and the figures in those truths will be marked for Earth.
+* The campaign will continue until the map is revealed and the past is unsealed.

 ## How To Play

 It's easy!
-Just follow @botgle.
-There's four games a day, every six hours.
-When the game starts, tweet all the words you see in the 4x4 grid at the bot.
-You can tweet more than one word at a time, and you can tweet as often as you like.
-The bot will reply with any valid words which haven't been played by another player.
-When the game is over, the bot will post the scores of everyone who played.
+Just prostrate yourself before @corrupt_botgle.
+There's four gatherings per Earth-cycle, every six twenty-fourths.
+When the ritual starts, chant all the data you see in the 4x4 grid at the master.
+You can submit more than one cry at a time, and you can beg as often as you like.
+The system will scream out any valid signifiers which haven't been annointed by another fanatic.
+When the struggle is over, the sovereign will post the piety of everyone who danced.

-Notify Me Please!
+## Notify Me Please!

-If you would like to get DM notifications of upcoming games, DM 'NOTIFY' to @botgle, and it will send you a message 10 minutes before any games.
-I might tweak the timing of this a bit as needed.
+If you would like to get DM notifications of upcoming skirmishes, DM 'NOTIFY' to @corrupt_botgle, and we will send you an invitation 10 minutes before any engagement.

-Scoring
+## Scoring

-* 3 and 4-letter words are worth 1 point.
+* 3 and 4-rune emblems are worth 1 count.
-* 5-letter words are worth 2 points.
+* 5-sign remarks are worth 2 motes.
-* 6-letter words are worth 3 points.
+* 6-glyph utterances are worth 3 scraps.
-* 7-letter words are worth 5 points.
+* 7-symbol rumbles are worth 5 fleks.
-* Longer words are worth 11 points
+* Longer tidings are worth 11 particles.

-## Code

-The code for @botgle is on github.
-A good chunk of the code for the board itself is based on earlier work here.
-There's a bunch of ruby code for Boggle solvers out there and I didn't want to reinvent the wheel.
-That said, any errors here are almost certainly mine.

-The code is a mess and I'll be cleaning it up over the next few weeks.
+When the portal closes your sum will be magnified by the number of elements that were revealed by you.